St Michael's Primary, DA16

 Intent

-At St Michael’s we want our children to have a fun musical education, which inspires them and provides them with a firm understanding of what music is through listening, singing, playing, evaluating, analysing, and composing.
+At St Michael’s, we want our children to have a fun musical education, which inspires and provides them with a firm understanding of what music is through listening, singing, playing, evaluating, analysing, and composing.
 We aim to introduce the children from EYFS to Year 6 to an increasing range of music from across a wide variety of historical periods, styles, traditions, and musical genres.
 We are committed to ensuring children understand the value and importance of music in the wider community, and can use their musical skills, knowledge, and experiences to involve themselves in music, in a variety of different contexts.

 Implementation

-• At St Michael’s our music curriculum ensures children sing, listen, play, perform and evaluate.
+• At St Michael’s, our music curriculum ensures children sing, listen, play, perform and evaluate.
 This is embedded in the classroom activities as well as the weekly Sung Worship; Hymns as part of Collective Worship, at church services and as part of the school’s celebration of Christian festivals; various concerts and performances; the learning of instruments and our school choir.

-• As a school we use Charanga Music School Scheme which is an award-winning, modern-day resource for primary music which offers a complete scheme to teach the National Curriculum.
+• Each class has a weekly session of music.
+As a school, we use the Charanga Music School Scheme, an award-winning, modern-day resource for primary music which offers a complete scheme to teach the National Curriculum.
+The learning within the Charanga Scheme is based on: Listening and Appraising; Musical Activities — creating and exploring; and Singing and Performing.

 • The children’s experience of music is also deepened through a variety of enrichment opportunities including trips to see the London Symphony Orchestra and participation in the Young Voices performance at London’s O2 arena.